nrp-g/leaner/README.md

 # Low Energy Analysis of NuclEar Reactions (LEANER)

 This Python package performs analysis of low-energy nuclear reactions, many of which are important for Solar Fusion, in particular, the associated S-factors.
 The package enables the user to utilize (or add) various models for the S-factors and then will perform a Bayesian analysis of the models with the data.
 The package will then perform a Bayes Model Averaging of the models utilizing the Bayes Factor as the relative weight of a model given the data.
-The analysis closely follows that in Moscoso et al [arXiv:2109.00049](https://arxiv.org/abs/2109.00049), adding to that the Bayes Model Averaging.
+The analysis closely follows that in Moscoso et al [arXiv:2109.00049](https://arxiv.org/abs/2109.00049) (and references within), adding to that the Bayes Model Averaging.

 Currently supported reactions
 - $D(p,\gamma)^3{\rm He}$ -- aka $S_{12}$